rafalswierczek/pd2-raf-single-player/readme.md

 #### Enigma:
 - +25% Faster Run/Walk > +45% Faster Run/Walk
 - +[500-775] Defense > +800 Defense
+- +14 Life after each Kill > added
+- [0-74]% Better Chance of Getting Magic Items ([0.5-0.75]% per Character Level) (retarded description) > [0-74]% Better Chance of Getting Magic Items (0.75% per Character Level)
+- +[0-74] to Strength (+[0.5-0.75] per Character Level) (retarded description) > +[0-74] to Strength (+0.75 per Character Level)
+- Blink > Teleport
+**NOTE**: They added Blink not because teleport was OP but because Sorceress got nerfed in every possible way.
+If they kept the Teleport in Enigma, Sorceress would be pretty much removed from the game.
+Because of their late game changes, Sorceress is so called "S tier" mapper but nothing else, she sucks in every other possible way.
+This mod changes that so Sorceress is playable and she is still OP in the late game as PD2 devs intended.
+Teleport is already nerfed so there is no super late game tele stomping with Enigma (only this is enough to justify Blink > Teleprot change).
+Also Sorceress is buffed in this mod regardless of Enigma changes.

 ## Runewords (shields):
 #### Spirit: